Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Methodology

 To further refine the model's probabilistic outputs and align them with the discovered \ac{CUBC}, a post-hoc calibration method named \ac{DTS} is introduced. \ac{DTS} addresses this limitation by employing two distinct temperature parameters, enabling simultaneous and bidirectional calibration of both confidence and uncertainty toward the ideal boundary curve.

 Based on the \ac{CUBC} derived above, the perfect uncertainty calibration is defined as:

-where $\mathbf{p} = [p_1, \dots, p_K]$ denotes the predictive probability vector over $K$ classes, $\hat{p} = \max(\mathbf{p})$ is the confidence in Eq.~(\ref{confidence}), $U(\mathbf{p})$ is the uncertainty in Eq.~(\ref{uncertainty}), and $U_{\text{ideal}}$ is defined in Eq.~(\ref{eq:boundary_ideal}).
+where $\hat{p}$ is the confidence in Eq.~(\ref{confidence}), $U(\mathbf{p})$ is the uncertainty in Eq.~(\ref{uncertainty}), and $U_{\text{ideal}}$ is defined in Eq.~(\ref{eq:boundary_ideal}).
 This condition requires that for any prediction, its uncertainty should equal the ideal value determined by its confidence.

 To quantify the degree of calibration, a scalar summary statistic is convenient.
-Inspired by previous work on confidence calibration~\cite{guo2017calibration}, uncertainty miscalibration is defined as the expectation between the predicted uncertainty and the ideal boundary:
+Inspired by previous work on uncertainty calibration~\citep{laves2019temperature}, uncertainty miscalibration is defined as the expectation between the predicted uncertainty and the ideal boundary:

 \ac{BCCE} approximates Eq.~(\ref{eq:uce_expectation}) by partitioning predictions into $M$ equally-spaced bins based on confidence and taking a weighted average of the bins' uncertainty discrepancy.
 More precisely: